Red (WildStorm): Plot

 Paul Moses is a retired agent of the CIA, formerly working in "foreign acquisitions".
 Living in a secluded area, his human contacts are limited to pleasant phone calls to his handler (who desires what she believes to have been Moses' type of work) and letters to a niece who lives in England.

-Michael Beesley, the newly appointed Director of Central Intelligence (D.C.I.), is taken to Room R as part of his orientation by Deputy Director (Operations) Adrian Kane, where he learns of Moses' existence and the full extent of his activities.
+Michael Beesley, the newly appointed Director of Central Intelligence (D.C.I.), and is briefed by Deputy Director (Operations) Adrian Kane on Moses' existence and the full extent of his activities.
 Disgusted by what he has seen and fearing public reaction should any of those secrets leak out, Beesley orders the assassination of Moses.

 A three-man hit-team is sent to Moses' residence, but he kills them, recognizing the pattern of the attack and realizing his death has been sanctioned.
 He calls his handler, only to learn that she has been transferred.
 He informs the Agency that his status has changed from "Green" to "Red" before leaving his house and going on the hunt.

 Moses telephones CIA Headquarters and is put through to Kane.
 Beesley breaks into the conversation and calls Moses a monster.
 Moses calmly replies that whatever he is, he became at the behest of his country.
 He says that he has now learned the identities of the men who ordered his death and hangs up.

 Moses breaks through the cordon of agents surrounding his county and makes his way to Langley, Virginia, where he breaks into the apartment of his former handler, Sally, and forces her to give up the access codes allowing him to enter CIA Headquarters.
 Normally he would kill her but, instead, apologizes and says he genuinely enjoyed talking with her on the phone, before leaving.